lucastorterotot/DijetRootTreeMaker/instructions/GammaJetTree_Instruction.md

 # Instructions for producing Gamma + jet step 1 root file

-**Target** CMS Gamma + Jet  - JEC calculation **Authors** Hugues Lattaud and Lucas Torterotot
+**Target** CMS Gamma + Jet  - JEC calculation

+**Authors** Hugues Lattaud and Lucas Torterotot

 **Last update** 22 Jan 2019

 ## Installation recipe
 More informations on [this twiki](https://twiki.cern.ch/twiki/bin/view/CMS/EgammaMiniAODV2)
 ### CMSSW release
-You may want to isntall this in your work space, for example
+You may want to install this in your work space, for example
 ```
 cd /afs/cern.ch/work/${USER:0:1}/$USER/
 mkdir -p JEC && cd JEC
 ```
 #### For 2016
-* If you run on 2016 legacy datasets :
-⋅⋅All the step needed to set up an environment with calibrated photon are sumarize in [this twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/Egamma2016DataRecommendations#Running_the_legacy_scale_and_sme).
+* If you run on 2016 legacy datasets, all the step needed to set up an environment with calibrated photon are sumarize in [this twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/Egamma2016DataRecommendations#Running_the_legacy_scale_and_sme).
 Following this twikis you should have a CMSSW environment ready for Egamma tuple production.
 #### For 2017